-- When children are planting seeds, call their attention to what the seed packets say about what the seeds need in order to grow.
-For example, which seeds should they place on top of the soil?
-Which should be covered with soil?
+- When children are planting seeds, call their attention to what the seed packets say about what the seeds need to grow.
+For example, how far apart should we plant the seeds?
+How deep in the soil should we plant?

 Tend the new garden together.

-- Ask children to make signs for each kind of plant and set the signs in the right planters.
+- Ask children to make signs with the name of each plant and set the signs in the right planters.

 - Start a watering schedule.
 Children can take turns watering the plants as needed.
 They can practice pouring small amounts first, so they don’t drown the plants.

 - Suggest some ways for the children to investigate the garden as it grows!

 - Resource List: Appreciating the Natural World with Young Children